 5a.
 Emil Minty as the Feral Kid - The Road Warrior (1982)

 Carrie Henn as Newt - Aliens (1986)

-Unlike the Feral Kid, Newt starts out (in the Extended Cut), a normal girl, part of a fortune hunter mining family sent by Burke to investigate Ripley's alleged downed craft.
+Unlike the Feral Kid, Newt starts out (in the Extended Cut), a normal girl, part of a fortune hunter mining family sent by Burke (Paul Reiser) to investigate Ripley's alleged downed craft.
 Next time we see her she's resorted to a Feral Kid-style savagery, living in the compound air ducts, though fortunately Ripley is able to pull her out of it with her patience and mother instincts.
-Still it shows how quickly an only recently initiated into the social order-style child can revert when separated from all other human contact and forced to stay in hiding from the creatures who killed her parents and everybody else on the planet.
+Still it shows how quickly a socialized child can revert when separated from all other human contact and forced to stay in hiding from the creatures who killed her parents and everybody else on the planet.

 5b.
 Jean-Pierre Cargol as The Wild Child (1970)